nalvarez508/mostreactsbot/README.md

 ### reactionRanker
 What it does: Compares our reaction count on the message to what is stored in our class objects, and assigns it to an object if necessary.

-*Arguments: r (discord.Reaction), class_name (List), m (discord.Message), r_i (discord.Reaction)*
+*Arguments: reaction (discord.Reaction), message (discord.Message), r_i (discord.Reaction)*

-R is for reaction, and it's the current reaction we're looking at.
+Reaction is the current reaction we're looking at.

 Class name is our list of classes.

-M is for message, and it's the current message we're looking at.
+Message is the current message we're looking at.

 Reaction Iterator, also known as `i`, functions like `r` and is redundant but the code works so I kept it.